CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 Clearly having a team of engineers with wide experience, who contribute to the code behind the version you choose is important.

-### Will you still contribute to the LibreOffice core?
+### Will you still contribute to the LibreOffice core? {#libo-contrib}

 Emphatically yes.
 We expect this over time to have a net increase in the amount of work: fixes, rendering improvements, performance wins, features etc. that we can contribute back to the LibreOffice project vs. the status quo.
 We continue to have significant numbers of Collabora Office customers who want bug fixes and improvements which we contribute back.
+We try to merge all of our work into core's master branch for the next LibreOffice version, and we using daily comparison tooling to check this delta stays small.

 Against that — LibreOffice is its own project, with its own processes and gets to choose what it includes from whichever contributor in the